zhinst/zhinst-labber/docs/source/features/modules.rst

 to see the available signals and use the API Log feature to see what the corresponding node/signal looks like.
-An example of a valid signal is ``dev1234/demods/0/sample.x`` and is equal to ``demods/0/sample.x`` (meaning teh device id id not mandatory).
+An example of a valid signal is ``dev1234/demods/0/sample.x`` and is equal to ``demods/0/sample.x`` (meaning teh device id is not mandatory).

-Once the signals have been specified (unused signals can be left empty), the module is enable and has been triggered the result quantities contain the latest data.
+Once the signals have been specified (unused signals can be left empty), the module is enabled and triggered and the result quantities contain the latest data.

 .. note::